It’s Proven: We Can’t Deny That Genes Play a Role in Our Sporting Lives

 Deploy Folding Table of contents

 Sports are wildly popular around the world, with millions of people tuning in to watch global competitions and millions more participating in sports-related activities.
 For many, there is an element of athleticism that is seemingly innate: some people are just naturally “built” for sports, while others may find it more challenging to perform on the same level.
 Until recently, it was widely accepted that athletic ability was primarily down to training and practice, with external factors such as nutrition and environment also playing a role.
-But new research is suggesting that may be the key factor in determining how good a person is at a particular sport.
+But new research is suggesting that genetics may be the key factor in determining how good a person is at a particular sport.

 Unveiling the Complexities of Genetics in Sport